Australian interest rate history

 2022-2025 – Battling inflation

-Starting in May 2022, the RBA began one of its fastest tightening cycles in history, lifting the cash rate from 0.10% to 4.35% by late 2023.
-The pace of hikes slowed through 2024 as inflation started easing, and by November 2025, the cash rate sat at 3.60%.
+As inflation surged due to supply shortages, post-pandemic demand and global conflicts, the RBA began one of the fastest tightening cycles in its history, lifting the cash rate from 0.10% in May 2022 to 4.35% by late 2023.
+The pace of rate hikes slowed throughout 2024 and, as inflation eased, the RBA began cutting rates in 2025, bringing the cash rate down to 3.60% by the start of 2026.

 What is the average savings rate?